The information in this article applies to:

 If you can access the network or removable location, bear in mind that the process of saving in Chief Architect will be slower to that location than if the file were located on your local machine.

 We do not recommend that you work in this fashion for a number of reasons, including program slowness; but if you do this, expect to be patient when saving files - particularly with large files.
 To learn more, visit the article on Troubleshooting Slowness Issues in Chief Architect Plans linked in the Related Articles section.

 If you attempt to save a plan or layout file when Chief Architect is still in the process of performing the last save command, this message will display.
 Click OK and wait a few moments while the program finishes saving.

 Auto Archive and Undo Files

 Chief Architect automatically saves Archive files for your named files in the program's Data folder.
-More information can be found in the "Accessing the Archive Files" linked in the Related Articles section.
+To learn more, see article 99: How to access Archive files.

 By default, the Data folder is located in your Documents directory.